ppone/docs/integrations/avalara.md

 Estimates will create tax as a sales order on Avalara in order to provide you and your customer with an accurate sales tax estimate.
 However, the sales tax on the estimate will not be filed on a tax return unless that estimate is converted into an invoice.

-## Edge Cases
+## Limitations

-Below are a items to be aware of when using the Avalara integration.
+Below are limitations and edge cases to be aware of when using the Avalara integration.

 - Draft invoices will have sales tax calculated just like an issued invoice.
 This means that sales tax from a draft invoice would show up on a tax return.
 - If you are importing invoices from an accounting system then sales tax will not be calculated on those imported invoices.
 This is also the case if you pass in `calculate_taxes=false` through the API when creating invoices.
+- Ad-hoc line items that do not have an associated item will not have an item code or tax code passed to Avalara.
+They will be taxed as the default tax code (personal tangible property).